DINOv2 from Meta AI – Finally a Foundational Model in Computer Vision

 Common approach – text guided images

-With DINOv2 and self-supervised learning, the model has amazing capability to learn pixel level information.
-As an example, in the picture below we can see multiple horse images, and when visualizing the result of DINOv2 on them, we can see that horses in different pictures get similar colors for same body parts, even if there are multiple horses in a picture, and even if they are super tiny, very impressive.
+With DINOv2’s self-supervised learning approach, the model develops remarkable capability to grasp pixel level information.
+In the picture below we can see multiple horse images, and a corresponding visualization of DINOv2 visual features on them.
+Horses in different pictures get similar colors for same body parts, even if there are multiple horses in a picture, and even if they are super tiny, very impressive.

 Pixel level understanding of DINOv2 with Self Supervised Learning